jdevfullstack/github-stats-guide/README.md

 Additionally, you can generate commits by:

-- Contributing to documentation for open-source projects.
+- contributing to documentation for open-source projects
-- Participating in discussions and issue tracking.
+- participating in discussions and issue tracking
-- Creating and maintaining wikis.
+- creating and maintaining wikis
-- Managing project boards and tasks.
+- managing project boards and tasks
-- Uploading design assets or artwork.
+- uploading design assets or artwork
-- Sharing research notes or academic papers.
+- sharing research notes or academic papers

 For more information on creating websites with GitHub, check out